HelenRose01/CSC3131/CSC3131/DataHope/README.md

    1) flask run
 6) You will then be given the port of where it is running, copy and paste into your web browser and add /auth/register to take you to the registration page
+7) If wanting to get to the dashboard add /dashboard